idaholab/MontePy/doc/source/developing.rst

 #.
 Clone the repository.

 #.
 Install the required packages.
-   MontePy comes with two requirements files.
+   MontePy comes with the requirements specfied in ``pyproject.toml``.
-   One (``requirements/common.txt``) is for packages MontePy depends on.
-   The other (``requirements/dev.txt``) is for packages that are generally necessary for developing.
+   Optional packages are also specified.
-   To install these simply run:
+   To install all packages needed for development simply run:

-   ``pip install -r requirements/dev.txt``
+   ``pip install .[develop]``

 #.
 Tie your work to an issue.
 All work on MontePy is tracked through issues.
    If you are working on a new feature or bug that is not covered by an issue, please file an issue first.